 - You want to make sure that none of your baby’s toys use the small rounded button batteries.
 Studies show that every year cases of more than 2500 kids swallowing these batteries are reported in the US alone.

 - Because your little one is curious and would want to put any and everything in his mouth (toys including), you have to make sure that his toys are made of non-toxic materials.
 So even if he puts them in his mouth, it poses no risk to him at all.

-- Never let your baby play on the bed unless it is wellguarded from all four sides or you supervise your baby during that time.
+- Never let your baby play on the bed unless it is well or you supervise your baby during that time.
 It is very likely that your baby will fall off the bed or any elevated surface during play.

 - Have a separate play area for your baby with a safety mat so that even if your baby falls, the risk of hurting himself is greatly reduced.

-- If you have older kids (toddlers), if you give them any bike to play with, make sure they have their safety gear likehelmets, knee caps and elbow covers on and that they play within the boundaries of your house or in a park where access to motor vehicles is not allowed.
+- If you have older kids (toddlers), if you give them any bike to play with, make sure they have their safety gear like on and that they play within the boundaries of your house or in a park where access to motor vehicles is not allowed.

 A Few Not To Be Missed Playtime Safety Products

 - Make sure that all the doors in your house have door holders or door stoppers.
 This will help protect your baby’s fingers from being squished in the doors.

 - If you have loose electric wires anywhere in the house that is under easy reach of your baby, either use device or hide them behind furniture.

 - Any and every electrical appliance like blow dryers, toasters, heaters etc should always be unplugged and out of reach of your baby, no matter how small or big.